Francois-Coleongco/Francois-Coleongco/README.md

-if you like my setup, you can copy it over from [here](https://github.com/Chris-Coleongco/dotfiles)!
+If you like my setup, you can copy it over from [here](https://github.com/Chris-Coleongco/dotfiles)!

 ![2024-12-16_10-55](https://github.com/user-attachments/assets/70237fb9-84a6-4799-8952-bb22a838f248)